 I was also deeply influenced by Seeking Wisdom: From Darwin to Munger, by Peter Bevelin; Influence: The Psychology of Persuasion, by Robert Cialdini; and Nassim Nicholas Taleb’s The Black Swan: The Impact of the Highly Improbable.

-The books that most shaped my thinking in 2017 were:
+Books that shaped my thinking in 2017

 Scale: The Universal Laws of Life and Death in Organisms, Cities and Companies, by Geoffrey West – a book and author that embodies the multi-disciplinary approach.
 West is a theoretical physicist turned biologist.
 He is also the former President of the Sante Fe Institute, a research institute dedicated to the multidisciplinary study of the fundamental principles of complex adaptive systems.
 He identifies consistent theories of growth that underlie biological organisms, cities and businesses, and they are mind-blowing.
 He also identifies why cities are one of the most resilient eco-systems on the planet.